Oshadhie/ToDo-App/README.md

-React Native To-Do App
+# React Native To-Do App

-A simple and intuitive To-Do app built using React Native, allowing users to manage their tasks efficiently.
+A simple and intuitive To-Do app built using React Native.
+This application allows users to add, update, and delete, providing a seamless task management experience.

-Features
+## Features

-Add, edit, and delete tasks

-Mark tasks as completed

-Persistent storage using AsyncStorage

-Responsive UI for all screen sizes
+- Add new tasks with ease
+- Update when tasks need changes
+- Delete tasks when no longer needed
+- Clean and responsive UI

+## Technologies Used

+- React Native
+- React Hooks (useState, useEffect)
+- Expo